WakiMak/trentent.github.io-forked/_posts/2017-05-24-citrix-storefront-performance-testing-and-tuning-part-1.md

 Unfortunately, I was not able to find a way to do this with WCAT.

-However, we can use Powershell to accomplish this job. Â [Ryan Butler has created a script](https://github.com/ryancbutler/StorefrontICACreator/blob/master/get-ICAfile_v3_auth.ps1) to query the Storefront services to generate an ICA file. Â This script is about 90% of what I need, however I&#8217;m not interested in doing an explicit logon, I want to do Domain Passthrough (integrateWindows) authentication, and I want to simulate the process as was captured by Fiddler, so I&#8217;ll be calling the additional services (GetUserName, AllowSelfServiceAccountManagement, etc.) and capture the time required for each section.
+However, we can use Powershell to accomplish this job. Â [Ryan Butler has created a script](https://github.com/ryancbutler/StorefrontICACreator/blob/master/get-ICAfile_v3_auth.ps1) to query the Storefront services to generate an ICA file. Â This script is about 90% of what I need, however I'm not interested in doing an explicit logon, I want to do Domain Passthrough (integrateWindows) authentication, and I want to simulate the process as was captured by Fiddler, so I'll be calling the additional services (GetUserName, AllowSelfServiceAccountManagement, etc.) and capture the time required for each section.

 My Storefront Logon/Stress testing script:

-<pre class="lang:ps decode:true">&lt;#
+<pre class="lang:ps decode:true"><#
 .SYNOPSIS
    This script is a modification from Ryan Butler's get-ICAFile_v3_auth.ps1 file from here: https://github.com/ryancbutler/StorefrontICACreator/blob/master/get-ICAfile_v3_auth.ps1